brendondalaba/tldr-bible/src/content/bible/09-1-samuel.md

 group: 'Historical Books'
 ---

-# 1 Samuel
-*The God Who Raises Up and Brings Down*

-> “The Lord does not look at the things people look at.
-People look at the outward appearance, but the Lord looks at the heart.” — **1 Samuel 16:7**

-1 Samuel marks a turning point in Israel’s story.
-It’s about God raising up prophets and kings — and reminding His people that true leadership begins with a heart surrendered to Him.
-It’s a story of prayer, pride, failure, and faith — all woven together under the steady hand of a sovereign God.

----

 ## Overview
 1 Samuel begins with Hannah’s prayer for a child and ends with the fall of King Saul.
 Between those bookends, God raises up Samuel as a prophet, answers Israel’s cry for a king, and chooses David — a shepherd after His own heart.